ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 ### Camera

 The camera has to be have a stable view of the whole labyrinth.
-This can be done with a scaffolding made with 2020 T-slotted Aluminum and a custom camera mounting plate as described below.
+This can be done with a scaffolding made with 2020 T-slotted Aluminum and a 3D-Printed camera mounting plate as described below.
 ![cameraparts](img/camera_scaffolding_parts.jpg)

-1. Mount the camera to the mounting plate with the M2x8 bolts and assmble the aluminum profiles as shown in the picture below.
-Note that the bottom of the 40 cm T-slotted aluminum must be tapped to fit the M5 bolt.
+1. Tap one end of the 40 cm T-slotted aluminum to fit a M5 bolt.
+Mount the camera to the mounting plate with four M2x8 bolts and assmble the aluminum profiles as shown in the picture.
 ![cameramount](img/cameramountnew.jpg)
 <br><br>

-2. Attach the camera assembly bracket to the labyrinth with the M2.5x10 bolts.
-Make sure it is centered!
+2. Secure the camera assembly bracket to the labyrinth using four M2.5x10 bolts.
+Ensure that the bracket is centered.
 Note that the shaft for the knob on the opposite end is not centered with respect to the playing area.
 ![camerabracket](img/camera_bracket.jpg)
 <br><br>

-3. Mount the camera assembly to the labyrinth board using the M3x8 bolts and M3 washers.
-If done correctly, the camera should be centered over the labyrinth board.
-Additionally, the distance between the bottom of the lens and the labyrinth playing surface should be approximately 25cm.
+3. Mount the camera assembly to the labyrinth board using three M3x8 bolts and M3 washers.
+Adjust the height of the camera so the distance between the bottom of the lens and the labyrinth playing area is approximately 25cm.
 ![camerafix](img/camerafixnew.jpg)

 <!-- !!!
 Warning